domRiddle/ASF/FAQ.md

 **Q:** Can I get VAC ban for using this?

 **A:** No, it's not possible because ASF (unlike Idle Master or SAM) does not interfere in any way with steam client nor it's processes.
-It's physically impossible to get VAC ban for using ASF, even during playing on secured servers while ASF is running.
-ASF is the only farming program that can currently guarantee that.
+It's physically impossible to get VAC ban for using ASF, even during playing on secured servers while ASF is running - this is because **ASF doesn't even require Steam Client being installed at all** in order to work properly.
+ASF is the only farming program that can currently guarantee being VAC-free.

 ***